bryant-the-coder/astron.nvim/README.md

 - [https://github.com/kvrohit/substrata.nvim](substrata)
 - [https://github.com/kabinspace/AstroVim](AstroVim)
 > The author has written this colorscheme and I have permission to borrow this theme and modify it.
 The author will also use this colorscheme in the future
+- [https://github.com/ThemerCorp/themer.lua](themer.lua) for their code as a screenshots